abrookins/TextSwitcher/README.md

 allows the user to filter a list of open windows by partial text-matching against the window title or application name.

+* Pressing Option-Tab activates TextSwitcher from anywhere in the system (a global hot-key).

+* Typing text in the open TextSwitcher window filters the list of windows by application name or window title.

 * Pressing Command and the number key displayed next to an item in the list brings that window to the foreground.

 * Pressing Enter brings the top-most window in the list to the foreground.

-* Pressing Escape clears the current search or hides the app if there is no current search.
+* Pressing Escape hides the app and returns you to the last window you were on.

 ## Architecture